engineerdataanalyst/Easy-LeetCode/README.md

 # LeetCode
-This repository contains solutions to SQL queries from LeetCode.com
+This repository contains my solutions to SQL queries from LeetCode.com